Germ 10-14 days

-This open pollinated variety is more than a novelty, a nice thick walled pepper which yields kind of late here, but in the main season in most of the country.
-The purple color adds a lot to the appeal--a deep, midnight, eggplant purple.
+This open pollinated variety is more than a novelty, a nice thick walled pepper that yields late here, but in the main season in most of the country.
+The purple color adds a lot to the appeal—a deep, midnight, eggplant purple.
 Plants are compact and set fruit in both the crown and on the limbs.
-20 seeds.
+20 seeds

 Indoors- Start 8-10 weeks before last frost, 1/4” deep with soil temperatures 70-80 degrees.
 Liquid fertilize seedlings every 7-10 days.
 Transplant 18” apart when danger of frost has passed and when soil is 65 degrees.

 Harvest- Using a sharp instrument, pick first fruits when they reach usable size, this helps accelerate the growth of the other peppers on the plant.
 Leave some on to mature, to color and sweeten up.

 Tips- Plant in fertile, well composted soil, mulch and provide adequate water.
 It helps to use row cover early in the season giving the plants extra warmth, especially in the north.
 Side dress when flowers begin to form.